MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/security-and-privacy-for-site-administration.md

 **Do not configure Internet-based site systems to bridge the perimeter network and the intranet.**

-Do not configure site system servers to be multi-homed so that they connected to the perimeter network and the intranet.
+Do not configure site system servers to be multi-homed so that they connect to the perimeter network and the intranet.
 Although this configuration allows Internet-based site systems to accept client connections from the Internet and the intranet, it eliminates a security boundary between the perimeter network and the intranet.

 **If the site system server is on an untrusted network (such as a perimeter network), configure the site server to initiate connections to the site system.**